leheriss/aws-account-factory/README.md

 - createAccount: Which creates the AWS account and wait for its creation before adding it to the Sandbox OU and adding alternate contact
 - createUser: which creates a new user for the new created account into the management account

+> Note: The createUser function also adds the newly created user into the StandardUser IAM group of the jump account.
+This group needs to be created manually in the jump account ( which can be the management account or a dedicated account).

 You can find this in the [lambda folder](lambdas).
 And their CDK declaration in the [accountFactory construct](lib/constructs/accountFactory.ts)

 Those 2 functions are to be called by an **AWS Step Function** each time an account needs to be created.

+### IAM User group

+To group all common permissions for the created IAM users, they are automatically put into this User group.
+> **This needs to be created manually.**

 ### AWS Step Function